arinze-edeh/cloud-infrastructure-devops-labs/devops/linux-administration/apache-service-troubleshooting/README.md

 PORT: `8087`

 ## Project Overview
-- This project demonstrates troubleshooting an Apache web service that became unreachable on a non-default port (8087).
+- This project demonstrates troubleshooting an Apache web service that became unreachable on a non-default `port (8087)`.

 - The monitoring system reported that Apache was not accessible, which was discovered to be caused by a combination of a port conflict with an existing process, a configuration syntax error, and firewall restrictions.

 - The issue was diagnosed and resolved by terminating the conflicting process, repairing the configuration file, and updating security rules.

 ## Problem Statement
-- Apache service not reachable on port 8087.
+- Apache service not reachable on `port 8087`.

-- Port 8087 occupied by a conflicting sendmail process (PID 491).
+- `Port 8087` occupied by a conflicting sendmail process (PID 491).

-- Syntax error detected on line 45 of httpd.conf.
+- `Syntax error` detected on line 45 of httpd.conf.

 - Access from jump host failed due to firewall settings.

-- index.html must not be modified.
+- `index.html` must not be modified.

 ## Objectives

-- Verify Apache service status and error logs.
+- Verify Apache service status and `error logs`.

-- Identify and resolve port conflicts on 8087.
+- Identify and resolve port conflicts on `8087`.

-- Fix Apache configuration syntax errors.
+- Fix Apache configuration `syntax errors`.

 - Ensure Apache listens on port 8087.